 In the movie The Martian, actor Matt Damon plays the role of an astronaut stranded on Mars.
 He survives by growing potatoes in a greenhouse in Martian soil that he fertilizes with his own bodily wastes.

-Another factor making Earth able to sustain advanced plants is that Earth’s crust and soil is blessed with elements and compounds of low ionic strength.
+Another factor making Earth able to sustain advanced plants is that Earth's crust and soil is blessed with elements and compounds of low ionic strength.
 Ionic strength refers to the number of electrons added to or subtracted from electrically neutral atoms or molecules.
-Virtually all the elements and compounds that compose Earth’s crust and oceans are either electrically neutral (same number of electrons as protons), or possess just one extra electron per atom or molecule, or are missing just one electron per atom or molecule.
+Virtually all the elements and compounds that comprise Earth's crust and oceans are either electrically neutral (same number of electrons as there are protons) or possess just one extra electron per atom or molecule, or are missing just one electron per atom or molecule.

 This low ionic strength is one of many requirements for microbial life to possibly exist on a planet.
 It is also a fundamental requirement for more advanced life and, of course, advanced life cannot exist without microbial life.

 In a recent issue of the journal Astrobiology, a team of four earth scientists and astronomers explained that what is normative for Earth may not be normative for other planets.3 In particular, they pointed to measurements from several Martian rover spacecraft showing that Martian soils and brines exhibit high ionic strength.